AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/file-pull-request.md

 ## How to file a pull request for OpenScPCA

-All PRs should be filed from your feature branch to the `main` branch of `AlexsLemonade/OpenScPCA-analysis`.
+You should always file PRs from your feature branch in your fork to the `main` branch of `AlexsLemonade/OpenScPCA-analysis`.
 Filing a PR is the only way to incorporate any new analysis or code changes into the main code base of OpenScPCA.

 Follow the below steps to file a pull request on GitHub: